graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Note: While each subscription must have exactly one root field, a document may
+Note: While each subscription must have exactly one field in the _root selection
-contain any number of operations, each of which may contain different root
+set_, a document may contain any number of subscription operations, each of
-fields.
-When executed, a document containing multiple subscription operations
+which may contain different fields.
+When executed, a document containing
-must provide the operation name as described in {GetOperation()}.
+multiple subscription operations must provide the operation name as described in
+{GetOperation()}.

 ## Fields